-I have over two decades experience in network television, independent features, shorts, commercials and music videos.
-My work has aired on BBC, CBC, Hallmark, Lifetime, OWN, Tubi and many other well-known outlets.
+I am a picture editor and have over two decades experience in network television, independent features, shorts, commercials and music videos.
+My work has aired on Netflix, Amazon, Lifetime, OWN, Tubi, Hallmark and many other well-known streamers and networks.

 I first started cutting stories I shot for a local news network.
 A few years later, I joined IATSE as a steadicam/B camera operator.
 Along side this union shooter’s career I continued to edit non-union projects: commercials, music videos and a few short films.